All Guides About Start Here

 Make monthly the default

-Founders who offer annual from day one typically see 20–35% of new customers choosing the annual plan in the first 90 days.
-At $39/month, that's $390 upfront per customer vs. $39.
-The compounding effect on early cash flow is significant — and the churn improvement from annual customers (roughly 50% lower annualized churn than monthly) is a structural advantage from day one.
+Builders who offer yearly from day one usually see 20–35% of new customers pick the yearly plan in the first 90 days.
+At $39 a month, that's $390 upfront per customer instead of $39.
+The boost to early cash flow is real — and yearly customers cancel at roughly half the rate of monthly ones, which is a built-in advantage from day one.

 The 5 Customer Conversations That Set Your Price

-Before you decide on a number, have five conversations with people who match your target customer profile.
-Not to validate the product — to validate the price.
+Before you decide on a number, have five conversations with people who fit your perfect customer (sometimes called your "ideal customer profile" or ICP).
+Not to test the product — to test the price.
 Ask three questions:

 Question 1: "What do you currently pay for tools that touch this problem?"

-This tells you the budget category they already operate in.
-If they're paying $200/month for a bloated tool that partially solves this, your $49 focused tool is an obvious trade.
-If they're paying $0 and using spreadsheets, you're educating them on value before you can price it.
+This tells you the budget they already work with.
+If they're paying $200 a month for a bloated tool that only half-solves this, your $49 focused tool is an obvious swap.
+If they're paying $0 and using spreadsheets, you have to teach them the value before you can price it.

 Question 2: "At what monthly price would this seem too cheap to trust?"

-This is the Van Westendorp floor question.
-People have a price below which they doubt quality.
-For B2B tools, that floor is usually around $19–$29.
-Answers below that number have a trust problem — the product signals "side project" rather than "professional tool."
+This is the classic price-floor question.
+People have a price below which they start to doubt the quality.
+For tools sold to other businesses, that floor is usually around $19–$29.
+Answers under that number have a trust problem — the product comes across as a "side project" rather than a "professional tool."

-Question 3: "If I told you this was $X/month, would you try it?"
+Question 3: "If I told you this was $X a month, would you try it?"

-Name your intended price.
+Name the price you have in mind.
 Watch the reaction, not just the words.
-A slight pause followed by "Yeah, that seems reasonable" is a better signal than an enthusiastic "That's so cheap!"
-If five out of five people wince, revisit.
+A small pause followed by "yeah, that seems reasonable" is a better sign than an enthusiastic "that's so cheap!"
+If five out of five people wince, rethink it.
 If three out of five shrug and say sure — you have a price.

 When and How to Raise Your Price After Launch

-The founders who raise prices successfully do it proactively — before they feel they have to.
+The builders who raise prices successfully do it before they feel they have to.
 Here's the framework:

 📅